ararifat/ararifat/README.md

-### Hi there 👋 I'm Rifat Rahman, a motivated Berlin-based Software Tester Looking for new position as Software Quality Assurance Engineer or Junior Frontend Developer.
+### Hi there 👋 I'm Rifat Rahman

-Here are some ideas to get you started:
+a Motivated Berlin-based Software Tester Looking for new position as Software Quality Assurance Engineer or Junior Frontend Developer.

 - 🔭 I’m currently working on Wordpress
 - 🌱 I’m currently learning HTML5-CSS and ISTQB